elasticio/elasticio.github.io/content/_components/csv/technical-notes.md

 * Removed old dependencies

+### 2.2.1 (April 08, 2022)

+* Update Sailor version to 2.6.27
+* Get rid of vulnerabilities in dependencies
+* Add component pusher job to Circle.ci config

 ### 2.2.0 (April 23, 2021)

 * Add pipe to list of separators in `Write CSV attachment from JSON Array` and `Write CSV attachment from JSON Object` actions